jgogstad/yubikey-challenger-1password/Readme.md

 **Updates**

 * Works with 1Password 7
-* Removed manipulation of the TCC db in Makefile, it's read-only since Mojave
+* Removed manipulation of the TCC db in Makefile, it's read-only since Mojave.
+This means you manually need to re-add permissions under Accessibility in Security $ Privacy every time you do `make install`.

 **Changes**